Azure/fleet/docs/howtos/affinities.md

 cluster if it satisfies this term; and
 * a label selector.

+Both are required for this type of affinity terms to function.

 The label selector is of the same struct as the one used in `requiredDuringSchedulingIgnoredDuringExecution` type of affinity terms; see [the documentation above](#requiredduringschedulingignoredduringexecution-affinity-terms) for usage.